MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 =======================================================

 # What is AWS?
-* AWS, Amazon Web Services, is a Cloud Provider.
+* AWS, Amazon Web Services, is a cloud provider.
 * It provides servers and services for on-demand computing.
-* In contrast to traditional on-premesis IT, where computation power must be known ahead of time and is more or less fixed, cloud providers support scaling up/down on-demand.
+* In contrast to traditional on-premises IT, where computation power must be known ahead of time and is more or less fixed, cloud providers support scaling up/down on-demand.
 * Common high-level use-cases include:
   * Data storage and backups
   * Web hosting